DJSeb/kernel-shark-sebanek-gh-mirror/Stacklook/doc/user/Manual.md

 with the name of the task from which we had the kernel stack traced.
-Right below it is a message specific to an event - sched_switches get information about their prev_state, sched_wakeups just reiterate that the task has woken up.
+Right below it is a message specific to an event - sched_switches get information about their prev_state, sched_wakings just reiterate that the task has woken up.

 The window can be closed with the "Close" button at the very bottom of the window or with the "X"